 These roads are full of tiny souvenir shops, jewelry stores, bars, and cafeterias, and it’s a meeting point for visitors and locals alike.

-One place we really recommend is Peripou.
+One place we recommend is Peripou.

-Go shopping in some of Crete’s best boutiques
+Go Shopping in Some of Crete’s Best Boutiques

-In fact, Elounda is a place of choice for VIPs coming from the rest of Europe, such as actors, models or football players.
+In fact, Elounda is a place of choice for VIPs coming from the rest of Europe, such as actors, models, or football players.

-Explore the sunken city of Olous and Epano Elounda
+Explore the Sunken City of Olous and Epano Elounda

 For those more interested in history and Crete’s past than in lazily lounging on the beach, it can be a good idea to spend your day combining a visit to the Sunken City of Olous, an excursion to Kolokitha, and an afternoon in the traditional village of Epano Elounda.

-Olous was, in fact, one of the most important cities on Crete during the Minoan times.
+Olous was, in fact, one of the most important cities in Crete during the Minoan times.
 They minted their own coins bearing the images of Artemis and Zeus, usually holding a dolphin or an eagle.

 After checking the area, you can explore the rest of the peninsula, including the churches of Agios Loukas and Agios Fokas, or head for the small village above Elounda.

 The picturesque Epano Elounda (or upper Elounda, also known as Pano Elounda) is a small village on top of the modern Elounda.

-Many of the houses used (and some even purposedly built) during the filming are still standing and can be seen from the outside (if you were a fan of the series or the book, you will be able to recognize some of the sets).
+Many of the houses used (and some even purposely built) during the filming are still standing and can be seen from the outside (if you were a fan of the series or the book, you will be able to recognize some of the sets).

 Other houses have been recently bought by private owners and have been restored with every comfort inside, but still keeping the old looks on the outside.

-Sail to the leper island of Spinalonga
+Sail to the Leper Island of Spinalonga

 On the island, it’s possible to learn more about the past of Spinalonga which worked as a leper colony until 1957.

-Where to eat in Agios Nikolaos
+Where to Eat in Agios Nikolaos

 I had the luck to have as a travel mate a person who lived in Agios Nikolaos for several years.
 He was able to show me the best places to eat in the area, we visited the following restaurants and all of them were good for one reason or another.